kevinclark/snake3/README.md

     Server started.

 Open `snake.html` in Chrome; you should see just the message "HELLO!" in the middle of the screen.
-This is your snake!
+That means everything is working!

 Finally, open `snake.py` in your editor; this is where we'll write your Python code!
 Here's what it looks like now: